Multi cloud vs hybrid cloud

 Can a hybrid cloud also be multi cloud?

-Hybrid multi clouds are actually a mix of public and private clouds or public and private clouds along with on-premise data centers.
+Hybrid multi clouds are actually a mix of public and private clouds or public and private clouds along with on-premises data centers.
 Multi-clouds are not hybrid-clouds unless the combination or integration of the clouds, such as using both a public and a private cloud, creates the dynamics to make them hybrid.
 This is not always the case that it has two or more only public clouds or private clouds.
 The synergies between the clouds make it hybrid to form a new cloud or hybrid of the two clouds.

 Sometimes it is thought that a hybrid cloud consists of a combined usage of a public cloud and a private cloud.
 As mentioned before, a hybrid is just a hybrid, so if using multiple public vendors who have different capabilities or characteristics, this can be a hybrid cloud solution.
 When the organization uses both vendor clouds in an architecture to support a service, then it can be said they have a hybrid solution.
 Although they are using multiple clouds or a multi cloud solution, combining the cloud solutions in this fashion makes it a hybrid solution.